 For further analysis, the raw ECoG voltage responses have been transformed into ERP and BB as described in Canales-Johnson et al. (2021).
-In brief, common average referencing was used to re-reference the ECoG recordings across all electrodes.
+In brief, common average referencing was used to re-reference the ECoG recordings across all electrodes, and the data was downsampled to 500hz.
 For obtaining ERPs, a low-pass filter of 1-40 Hz was applied for the ERP analysis.
 Standard and deviant tones were categorized as described before.
 Epochs of -100 ms to 350 ms around the onset of the tones were taken, and a baseline correction was applied by subtracting the mean voltage during the 100 ms period before the stimulus onset from the total epoch.

 The MMN signal was determined by subtracting the deviant ERP from the standard ERP.
-After the initial inspection, the three best electrodes of the temporal region were selected for each monkey (Figure 1B).
-This was based on the amplitude of the MMN in the ERP.